lgriffin/warcraftlogs_project/README.md

 ## 🧪 Main Analysis Modes

-The project offers **4 role-specific views** to break down raid contributions more clearly and allows you choose which role you care about:
+The project offers **5 analysis modes** to break down raid contributions more clearly and allows you choose which role you care about:

 ### 1. 🩺 Healer Main
 - Focuses on **healing spells**, **overhealing**, and **spell usage frequency**